How to Create a Game Wireframe

 Step 2: Add Widgets for Game Wireframe

 Once you have the first screen in front of you, you can start adding widgets to show the layout of the game's first page.
 You might have a Start button, a Settings button, and various other interactive elements.
 You may also need placeholders for the logo and other branding assets.
-Double-click a widget either on the left side (Fast Widgets) or from the selection on the right.
+Double-click a widget either on the top side (Fast Widgets) or from the selection on the right.

 Edit each widget as you go.
 You can also make a widget a Master, which allows you to edit it as a group when you use it multiple times on different screens/artboards.
 Frequently used widgets can be added to My Widgets.
 Both actions can be done by right-clicking a widget and selecting the appropriate option.

 Step 3: Create Interactive Gestures for Game Wireframe